The Englitch Research Proposal

 Abstract

-This study investigates how implicit biases embedded within English language structures, often operating as 'language proxies' for subconscious microaggressions (Haseltine 2025), impede the development of ethical communication and normalizes societal narcissisms and discontent.
-Language forms could be hindering moral balance within our species, by affecting our cognitions in a way that distracts us from formulating healthier patterns that encourage peace.
+This study investigates how implicit biases embedded within English language structures often operate as 'proxies' for mental and social (Haseltine 2025) subconscious microaggressions (Psychology Today 2025), and impede the development and flow of ethical communication, while normalizing societal narcissisms (supremacy).
+Some language forms could be hindering moral balance within our species by affecting our behavioral cognition in a way that distracts us from formulating healthier communication design patterns that encourage subconscious coexistence.
 This study surveys a stratified population of 400+ English speakers about their perceptions upon learning from educational videos about English language history, global and social impact, as well as proposed techno-ethical shifts regarding its structural influence.
-Results will be measured according to the pre-survey, and each educational presentation's survey responses, in correlation with the participant demographics.
-Further research seeks to enumerate the study of peace-making through subtle shifts within language-communication, artificial intelligence ethics, behavioral health, and for programming social dynamics for the future of curriculum and law.
+Results will be measured according survey responses, in correlation with participant demographics.
+Further research seeks to enumerate the study of peace-making through subtle shifts within language, artificial intelligence ethics, behavioral health, and for programming social dynamics for the future of curriculum, economy, and law.

 Introduction

-This study hypothesizes that the historical development and current usage of English, as influenced by colonial contexts, may perpetuate systemic biases contributing to narcissistic and ethnocentric patterns within global and local cultures.
-How can ethical priorities be integrated into language formats, while assessing how psychosocial belief systems relate to phonetic and semantic frequencies (Fischer, Scheepers, Myachykov 2023).
-We search for indicators of behavior dependent on subconscious formats within the language, by analyzing the participants’ psychosocial cognizance of English’s communication influences, and what happens to their cognition when presented facts about English history, it’s global position system, and supplements to design bias.
-The presented edification intends to respectfully aim at a sequencing that integrates culturally respectful acknowledgments of local & global exchange, for future planetary design schematics that are more unified, and paradoxically decentralized, with “Cross-Linguistic-Capability;” an ever-evolving based on trends, ethical patterning system (Zhihong 2022).
+This study hypothesizes that the historical development and current use of English, as influenced by toxic-colonial contexts, could perpetuate systemic biases that harm our species as a whole, and our connection to nature.
+A goal this study promotes is to answer how ethical priorities can be integrated into large language model (LLM) formats, while assessing how cultural trends relate to phonetic and semantic frequencies (Winter, Fischer, Scheepers, Myachykov 2023).
+We can search for indicators of behavior dependent on subconscious cues within the language, by analyzing the participants’ perception of English’s cognitive-communication influences, and what happens when they are presented facts about English history, it’s mental global position system, and supplements to design bias.
+The presented edification from the study intends to respectfully aim at a sequencing that integrates culturally respectful acknowledgments of local & global exchange, for a more unified future planetary language design schematic(s), paradoxically decentralized, with “Cross-Linguistic-Capability;” an ever-evolving based on trends, ethical patterning system (Zhihong 2022).

 From the standpoint of linguistic anthropologists… only by studying variation can we identify similarities and differences to arrive at more robust generalizations and consider potential universals” (Chernela 2023).
+Without healthy variation, colonization toxically takes over diverse holistic systems.
 Professor of Black Feminist Law, Kimberlé Williams Crenshaw, invented the term “intersectionality,” so we can describe the dynamic associations between the concepts of race, class, gender, and other individualized characteristics and their real-time interaction with one another in our society.”
-Crenshaw evolved the English language with a new word to explain a psychosocial and political situation.
-People of color have been inventing adaptations to evolve the Latin-based languages ever since they were forced to use them, making new words and language cultures, generating the diction of AAVE-Ebonics, Chicano, and other forms, as well as popularizing the words of their ancestral languages.
+Crenshaw evolved the English language with a new word to explain a variation in psychosocial and political situations.
+People of color have been inventing adaptations to evolve the Latin-based languages ever since they were forced to use them; making new words and language cultures, such as generating the diction of African American Vernacular English (AAVE) or “Ebonics,” Chicano, variation of pronouns/gendered language forms, and other styles, as well as re-popularizing words/phrases from ancestral languages.

-Further, if we are expected to be created equal, then the merit within European and American studies is just as scholarly as the “knowledge assets” of any other ethnicity’s studies’ merits, without hiding the truth of exploitation, genocide, and slavery, while assuring their active power in what defines knowledge (Government of Canada 2024).
-This study hypothesizes that colonial English currency has a design that supports a systemic narcissism of supremacist and ethnocentric influence on both global and local cultures within the Americas and beyond, and that speakers and learners of English can change these format structures to become less harmfully-biased, and more peaceful over time.
-Remedy suggestions include implementing ethical adjustments to the language currency (such as what AAVE does), as well as promoting multilingualism, with the goal of an increased communicable clarity of experience when defining pieces of peace in the world.
-The study’s research question is:
+Again, this study hypothesizes that “standard” English has design expectations in curriculums and other societal complexes, that support a systemic narcissism of supremacist, ethnocentric, species-centric, and economic influence on both global and local cultures within the Americas and beyond.
+Speakers and learners of English can change these aspects of its structure overtime, to become less harmfully-biased, and more interdependently peaceful.
+Remedy suggestions include implementing new ethical adjustments to the language currency, such as inventing new words, studying what AAVE and other non-standard English forms do for people’s emotional health, as well as promoting multilingualism and indigenous language learning, with the goal of an increased clarity of discernment regarding the past, current, and futurism; defining how our pieces of peace in the world prosper.
+The study’s research question is as follows:

-How does the current English language art-design affect psychosocial cognition after we educate participants on English history, format-impact, and systemic global positioning -and after we offer potential remedies to edify and substitute its tactical design to improve both local and international peace?
+How does the current English language art-design affect psycho-social cognition after we educate participants on English history, its formatic impact, its systemic global position, research on English LLMs -and after we offer and explain potential remedies to edify and substantiate its tactical design to ethically improve both local and international peace?

 Literature Review